frederic-perez/AmE-dictionary/data/dictionary.md

 __flyboard__
 __flyer__ _n_ :three::hammer: [:scroll: For a while in the 19th century, flier and flyer were neck-in-neck in terms of popularity, but these days flyer is by far the more common spelling.] _He caught such a flyer leaving the gate I had to take advantage of it._ _He took a flyer occasionally._
 __flying colors__ _adj_ :three: Flags unfurled and waving in the air.
+__fo’c’sle__ _n_ :two::pencil2: Living quarters consisting of a superstructure in the bow of a merchant ship where the crew is housed. _Syn_ forecastle
 __fob__ _n_ :two::hammer:
 __focal fibrosis__
 __focus__ _n_ :mega: